 If you haven’t gone over the above guide it’s a good place to start so that you can successfully introduce your children to new and adventurous foods.
 Here’s some things to get you started on your next food adventure- the Middle East!

 - Rice- rice features very heavily and is the staple grain in Middle Eastern cooking.
-They usually use long grain white rice like Basmati or Jasmine rice.
+Long grain white rice like Basmati or Jasmine rice is typically used.

 - Saffron- This unique spice is used in both sweet and savory dishes.
 A little goes a long way and the best saffron is in threads and not ground since most ground saffron is diluted with other similar colored spices.